Uttararamacarita: Plot

 Sita gives birth to the twins, Lava and Kusha, who are brought up under the guardianship of Valmiki.
 Some time later, Rama goes to Panchavati to punish a Shudra ascetic and meets Vasanti, the presiding deity of the forests.
 She rebukes Rama for having abandoned Sita, and Rama becomes remorseful and experiences untold agony.
 Bhavabhuti projects this situation dramatically by making the invisible Sita a witness to Rama's deep agony.
 Sita who experiences grief due to the inexplicable abandonment, mentally reconciles to her husband completely on hearing that her golden icon was Rama's consort in the horse sacrifice.
 Goddesses Ganga and Prithvi declare Sita to be chaste, and Arundhati hands over Sita to Rama after the repentant public has given a full-throated approval to Sita's restoration.
 Thus Sita and Rama happily reunited.

 Influence

-The Sanskritist and Archaeologist Hasmukh Dhirajlal Sankalia demonstrated that Dinnaga, author of Kundamala, influenced Bhavabhuti in the writing of the Uttaramacarita.
+The Sanskritist and Archaeologist Hasmukh Dhirajlal Sankalia demonstrated that Dinnaga, author of Kundamala, influenced Bhavabhuti in the writing of the Uttaramacharita.